qinwang/gitlab-ce/doc/ci/examples/code_quality.md

-# Analyze project code quality with Code Climate CLI
+# Analyze your project's Code Quality

-This example shows how to run [Code Climate CLI][cli] on your code by using GitLab CI and Docker.
+This example shows how to run Code Quality on your code by using GitLab CI/CD and Docker.

 First, you need GitLab Runner with [docker-in-docker executor][dind].